tcr/paxconsola/doc/src/introduction.md

 ## Optimization

+Pre-cross compilation:

 * Function inlining (global setting)
 * Discard unused stack values
 * Inline constants / propagate stack values

+Post-cross compilation

 * Per-target function implementations (TODO)
 * Per-target peephole optimizations (TODO)
 * Indexing into stack (TODO)
+* 8-bit value culling

+TODO: Can a target be redirected between stack OR zero page, to migrate C64 instructions over?

+TODO: Can a target debugger be used to test a "test" program?
+In all configurations?
+Can this be a mega CI test?
+Or a local bisect test?

+## Example Game: Snake

+Snake is a perfect example game because it can run in-memory even when all functions are inlined, but all optimizations are turned off.
+This can result in a binary too large to run on some systems.
+Meanwhile, the game is still easy to customize as a starter game.

+It also is based directly on easyforth.com which has a great tutorial for getting introduced to Forth.